Choosing the right life insurance plan to help protect your family starts with asking the right questions.

 “At the bare minimum, you want to choose a policy that provides for your family in the event of your passing,” Lowell says.

-A 20-year term life policy might make sense for you, he says, if you predict that people will depend on you financially for another 20 years or so.
+Twenty-year term life insurance might make sense for you, he says, if you predict that people will depend on you financially for another 20 years or so.
 For example, if you have a new baby, this would cover your family until your baby is 20 years old.

 If that feels right to you—your child might be mostly through college, hopefully on the road to getting a job and becoming independent—then a 20-year term could make sense.
 If you wanted to provide for longer than that, then you might want to consider a longer term length instead.